 - Spend time researching options.
 Do your due diligence and be educated about what a type of publishing means.
 Does it fit your criteria?

 - Most importantly – listen to your gut.
-Your heart and soul is in your book.
+Your heart and soul is in your story.